derekfountain/pico-spi-pseudoram/README.md

 ![alt text](Images/spi_read_100KB_62MHz_nooc.png "62MHz 100KB")

 About 35ms.
 The write was about the same.
-A better wiring setup (or a PCB) would improve the clock speed and get better performance.
 For comparison a 100KB read from the Pico's onboard flash is 9ms, but  doing the flash erase/write is about 600ms.
 (I needed better write performance, which is why I looked into this SPI RAM idea.)

 This is a one byte read under the same circumstances: